satsinush/word-games/proposal.md

 ### Objective
 This project will be based off of a prior project that I did in my own time, which was creating a basic solver for Wordle and similar games.
-The goal of this project is to use C++ to create hyper-optimized solvers of common word and puzzel games such as Wordle, Letter Boxed, and Mastermind.
+The goal of the program is to use C++ to create hyper-optimized solvers of common word and puzzel games such as Wordle, Letter Boxed, and Mastermind.
 I will use C++ for it's high performace and improve upon prior work that I've done to further optimize the algorithms used with additional knowledge I have learned.
+Currently the program is relatively unorganized and doesn't use typical C++ standards so I want to improve that.
+I also want to introduce a graphical interface to use the program.
+I also want to utilize word frequency data to get better results for the word games.

 ## Design
-The design of this application will use different classes for the solving algorithms for each game, as well as a a CLI interface for uses to use the program.
-A GUI framework could also be implemented for an easier user experience.
+The design of this application will use different classes for the solving algorithms for each game, as well as a a CLI and GUI for users to use the program.
+It will consist of a main function to run the actual program and several other classes and files for each specific game, as well as an additional file for the GUI.

 ### Diagram
 ![Puzzle game solver design diagram](./diagram.png)

 ### Key Features
+- Puzzle Solvers
     - Wordle Solver
     - Letter Boxed Solver
     - Spelling Bee Solver
     - Mastermind Solver
 - Command line and interactive execution methods
-- Possible GUI for user interaction
+- Graphical user interface for user interaction

 ### Tools/Libraries
 Several standard C++ libraries will need to be used for common data structures and file operations.
 Some libraries include `<string>`, `<vector>`, `<algorithm>`, and `<set>`.
 If moving forward with a GUI, additional libraries and frameworks like Qt will need to be used.